|

 sources of essential fatty acids. http://www.doctoryourself.com/lecithin.html If these natural options

-do not speak strongly enough to you, bear in mind that 1) there is no drug cure
+do not speak strongly enough to you, bear in mind that 1) There is no drug cure

 for congestive heart failure; and

-2) the pharmaceutical
+2) The pharmaceutical

 drugs given in an attempt to cope with the condition have many side effects;

-and 3) the excerpt (below)
+and 3) The excerpt (below)

-above information once again.
-Brace yourself; here we go: National Heart, Lung, and Blood Institute An estimated 4.8 million Americans have congestive heart
+depressing.
+When you’ve finished reading it, I recommend that you then read this entire webpage again, from the top.
+National Heart, Lung, and Blood Institute An estimated 4.8 million Americans have congestive heart

-years.
+failure (CHF).
 Each year, there are an estimated 400,000 new cases.
 CHF is the… most common diagnosis in hospital patients age

 65 years and older.
 In that age group, one fifth of all hospitalizations have

-is expected to get much worse… Incidence of CHF is equally frequent in men and women, and
+a primary or secondary diagnosis of heart failure.
+Incidence of CHF is equally frequent in men and women, and

 annual incidence approaches 10 per 1,000 population after 65 years of age.